 - cilantro, green onion, and sesame seeds for garnish

 - Cook noodles according to package instructions.
 Drain and place in a bowl.
-To serve the noodles cold, rinse under cold water for about 1-2 minutes then drain.
+To serve the noodles cold, rinse under cold water for about a few seconds then drain.

-- Heat vegetable oil in a small pot until smoking hot.
-Add garlic, Sichuan chili flakes, green onion, chicken stock powder, light and dark soy sauce, and Chinese black vinegar on top of the noodles.
+- Heat oil in a small pot until smoking hot.
+Add garlic, chili flakes, green onion, chicken stock powder (or salt), light and dark soy sauce, and Chinese black vinegar over the noodles.

-- Pour hot oil immediately over the noodles, aiming towards the chili flakes and garlic.
+- Pour the hot oil over the noodles, aiming towards the chili flakes and garlic.
 Mix well to combine, adding more soy sauce if needed.
-Top with chopped cilantro, green onion, and sesame seeds.
+Garnish with cilantro, green onion, and sesame seeds.
 Enjoy!